MisterOryon/FunOs/docs/x86/kernel_startup.md

 The first function that the bootloader must call is `_start` in `kernel.asm`.
 This function ensures that A20 and segment registers are set up correctly.
+After that, it sets up the master PIC with interrupt offset 0x20 to enable it to handle interrupts.

 Note that FunOs assumes that: